mjsipes/layers4/README.md

 The AI can dynamically pull up different components—displaying specific logs, layers, or immediately showing newly added items.
 When the AI adds layers, it can immediately display them for user review.
 Both the traditional interface and AI chat handle the same CRUD operations (update, delete, select, insert) on the database's logs and layers.

-This single flow demonstrates: tool calling, real-time subscriptions, API integration, AI-UI control, database operations, and the learning process.
-It's a perfect example of how AI can orchestrate multiple backend services while providing a seamless user experience.

 ## Experiment 2: The MCP Deep Dive (Two Weeks in the Wilderness)

 One of my most significant technical challenges was spending two weeks trying to expose my app's AI functionality through a Model Context Protocol server instead of simple tool calling.